NBKelly/netrunner/README.md

 This little graph is a visual representation of the implementation status so far.
 Green for tests, orange for no tests, and red for "I'm not implementing that (yet)"

+## Interop
+The ONR Traces and the ANR traces have different mechanics, so most of their bespoke interaction cards don't work together.

+Two specific virus programs (Crumble and the other one for HQ.
+Cascade?) rely on the runner being the fake identity "ONR Braniac: Espionage Enjoyer".

+The bad publicity win condition depends on the runner being that same fake identity.

+Barring EXACTLY those interactions, these cards should be 100%(tm) interoperable.

 ## Faithfulness
 These cards are mostly as I interpreted them.
 There is no way to get rulings on most of these cards, and some of them are ambigious.
 Additionally, I have implemented them as if they existed in the same engine as android: netrunner, and thus they are using that timing structure.
 Arasaka.de has some ruling, but a scant few, unfortunately, and I don't know anything about how reliable they are.